-e) The form in which the complaint is required to be made is attached as Annexure B to the Policy, and will be available with the ICC and also on appropriate electronic platform.

-f) In the event that a Complainant is unable to lodge a complaint because of any physical or mental incapacity or death or otherwise, his/her legal heir, co-worker or any person with knowledge of the incident may make a complaint to the ICC.

-6.2 Processing a complaint

-a) On receipt of a complaint, the ICC will acknowledge the receipt of the email/written letter by the Complainant within 7 working days.
-The further process of inquiry to be followed will be explained to the Complainant in their first meeting with the ICC.

-b) Information about the Complainant's identity: It is important for the Complainant to understand that even though the process is confidential, the Respondent will be informed of the Complainant and any Witnesses and persons directly involved in the complaint process will also learn of the Complainant's identity.

-c) If the ICC determines that the complaint received is of sexual harassment at Workplace and falls within the jurisdiction of the ICC, then it will proceed with the inquiry.

-d) If the complaint does not fall within the definition of sexual harassment or within the ICC's jurisdiction, the complaint will be referred by the ICC to the relevant Human Resources Head for appropriate action under the relevant and applicable Company's policy.

-e) If the ICC decides to proceed with the inquiry, the ICC will send a copy of the written complaint to the respondent who is required to file its reply to the complaint with all supporting documents and list of Witnesses (if any) within ten (10) working days of receiving the copy of the complaint.

-f) The Internal Complaints Committee shall follow principle of Natural Justice while handling such complaints.

-6.3 Conciliation before inquiry
+- e.
+The form in which the complaint is required to be made is attached as Annexure B to the Policy, and will be available with the ICC and also on appropriate electronic platform. - f.
+In the event that a Complainant is unable to lodge a complaint on account of any physical or mental incapacity or death or otherwise, his/her legal heir, co-worker or any person with knowledge of the incident may make a complaint to the ICC, but only with the written consent of the Complainant. - 6.2 Processing a complaint - a.
+On receipt of a complaint, the ICC will acknowledge the receipt of the email/written letter by the Complainant within 7 working days.
+The further process of inquiry to be followed will be explained to the Complainant in their first meeting with the ICC. - b.
+Information about the Complainant's identity: It is important for the Complainant to understand that even though the process is confidential, the Respondent will be informed of the Complainant and any Witnesses and persons directly involved in the complaint process will also learn of the Complainant's identity. - c.
+If the ICC determines that the complaint received is of sexual harassment at Workplace and falls within the jurisdiction of the ICC, then it will proceed with the inquiry. - d.
+If the complaint does not fall within the definition of sexual harassment or within the ICC's jurisdiction, the complaint will be referred by the ICC to the relevant Human Resources Head for appropriate action under the relevant and applicable Company's policy. - e.
+If the ICC decides to proceed with the inquiry, the ICC will send a copy of the written complaint to the respondent who is required to file its reply to the complaint with all supporting documents and list of Witnesses (if any) within ten (10) working days of receiving the copy of the complaint. - f.
+The Internal Complaints Committee shall follow principle of Natural Justice while handling such complaints. - 6.3 Conciliation before inquiry